 The purpose of the Central Fund is to assist PEA staff members in funding professional development opportunities that exceed their Personal Pro D (PDEA) and departmental budgets.

 Applications for reimbursement are made on the Central Fund application form and will be considered on a first-come first-served basis.
 In addition, priority will be given to applications where:

 - the staff member's personal account (PDEA) is first depleted and/or requires top-up from the central fund to cover incurred pre-approved costs, and/or

 - some or all of your personal professional development expense account (PDEA) is being held for a legitimate purpose pursuant to the PDEA guidelines and procedures (for example 2.00 (d) of the PDEA procedures) and has been approved by your supervisor

 - there is a contribution from the applicant’s departmental budget.

-Applications for reimbursement will not be considered where the staff member has been granted funding from the Central Fund during the preceding 12-months.
+Priority will be lower for the staff member who has been granted funding from the Central Fund during the preceding 12 months.

 An application may not be for less than $250 and may not normally exceed $2,000 for eligible expenses incurred for UVic activities (UVic coursework, UVic conference) or $1,500 for eligible expenses incurred elsewhere.
 In exceptional circumstances, eligible expenses incurred for UVic activities up to $3,000 may be approved.